 The fist in the list of Documents needed to file Property Insurance Claims is the Claim Form.
 A claim form is a standard application form that you must complete and sign.
 Ensure to go through all the terms and fill the correct details.
 Any error might hamper the chances of you getting the relief.

 Another in the list of Documents needed to file Property Insurance Claims is the letter.
 You need to write and send it along with the claim form.
 It should contain a list of damaged items.
-The letter must also state that you are owner of the items listed in it.
+The letter must also state that you are the owner of the items listed in it.

-The Documents needed to file Property Insurance Claims also include reports that are generally known as the evidence report.
-This acts as a proof of the occurrence of event and the nature of the event.
+The documents needed to file Property Insurance Claims also include reports that are generally known as the evidence report.
+This acts as proof of the occurrence of event and the nature of the event.
 Also based on the nature of damage, this report would be drafted by different official departments.
 A few of these include

 - Fire Brigade Report: The fire department would issue the report.